Jun 24, 2019 ~ Thanks Bay Area for all the love this past weekend! and thanks to Charlie Swanson for a beautiful article…

-EASY ON ME (VIDEO)
+EASY ON ME (Official Video) - FULL BAND

-The Seaside Sessions are a North County San Diego neighborhood music series that some good buddies and I started as a way to get friends and neighbors together.
+The Seaside Sessions are a North County San Diego neighborhood music series that some good friends and I started as a way to get friends and neighbors together.
 The idea was to promote community through intimate "backyard" music events, so we hosted a few and the energy & response was incredible.